falcosecurity/falco/README.md

 $ make
 ```

-as a result, you should have a digwatch executable `build/userspace/digwatch/digwatch`.
+as a result, you should have a digwatch executable in `build/userspace/digwatch/digwatch`.

 ### Running locally-built sysdig

+Assuming you are in the `build` dir, you can run digwatch as:

+`$ sudo ./userspace/digwatch/digwatch -c ../digwatch.yaml -r ../rules/digwatch_rules.conf`

+Or instead you can try using some of the simpler rules files in `rules`.
+Or to get started, try creating a file with this:

 Create a file with some [digwatch rules](Rule-syntax-and-design).
 For example:
 ```